-Issue 8: Should the applicants revise the planning for winter peak capa gas use by 2030? acity to incorpora ate a 17 percent reduction in natural Issue Scope: Sierra Club suggests that the applicants assume continued growth in natural gas demand in the future, and that the applicants rely on that assumption to justify the need for the proposed project applicants rely on that assumption to justify the need for the proposed project.
-Sierra Club asserts that federal and state commitments to reduce Greenhouse Gas (GHG) emissions, such as the Paris s Agreement and t he United States Climate Alliance, indicate that natural gas demand in the future will decline.
-These commitme ents, Sierra Club s uggests, require a 17 percent reduction in natural gas use in facilities by 2030.
+Issue 8: Should the applicants revise the planning for winter peak capacity to incorporate a 17 percent reduction in natural gas use by 2030?

+Issue Scope: Sierra Club suggests that the applicants assume continued growth in natural gas demand in the future, and that the applicants rely on that assumption to justify the need for the proposed project.
+Sierra Club asserts that federal and state commitments to reduce Greenhouse Gas (GHG) emissions, such as the Paris Agreement and the United States Climate Alliance, indicate that natural gas demand in the future will decline.
+These commitments, Sierra Club suggests, require a 17 percent reduction in natural gas use in facilities by 2030.
 (Direct-SC-Hopkins-c-10-17.)

-PARTY POSITIONS AMOUNT TRANSCRIPT REFERENCES Applicants: Support Alternative Two.
-Sierra Club's assumed 17% ExSC-Hopkins-8, at 3; Direct-PSC- reduction in peak-day demand is based on a single "indicative rather than Schuster-2; Direct-WEGO WG- predictive" academic study that does not analyze demand in Wisconsin.
-Kuse-5-6; Direct-WEGO WG- There is no evidence in the record that the applicants' peak-day demand Gerlikowski-4-10; Rebuttal-WEGO will decrease between now and 2030, much less by 17%.
-In contrast, the WG-Gerlikowski-r-13-15; Rebuttal- applicants' peak-day demand projections use an accepted methodology WEGO WG-Kuse-4-5 and historical data and demonstrate the LNG Project is needed.
-The Commission should reject Sierra Club's position.
-Sierra Club: Supports Alternative One.
-Greenhouse gas emissions must Sierra Club Initial Br.
-1-7; Sierra be significantly reduced to meet the Governor and President's Club Reply Br.
-1-4; Direct-SC- commitments on climate.
-While there is a range of possible reductions for Hopkins-cr-9-17, 31-32, 53; each sector, there is no evidence that those commitments can be met Rebuttal-SC-Hopkins-pr-4; without reductions in the gas use.
-The Task Force recommended 1% Surrebuttal-SC-Hopkins-pr-26; Exs- annual decrease in gas use and to avoid new fossil infrastructure.
-The SC-Hopkins-2r, -3, -6, -8r, -9, -16 pp. application's premise of exponential growth in gas use is irreconcilable 20-21, -20; Ex-WEGO WG- with the Governor and President's commitments.
-Gerlikoski-4 at pp.32, 93; Tr.
-82:11- 83:25, 97:3-15 Commission Staff: No position.
+PARTY POSITIONS AMOUNT TRANSCRIPT REFERENCES Commission Staff: No position.
+Sierra Club: Alternative 1.
+Greenhouse gas emissions must be Sierra Club Initial Br.
+1-7; Sierra significantly reduced to meet the Governor and President's commitments Club Reply Br.
+1-4; Direct-SCon climate.
+While there is a range of possible reductions for each sector,)" Hopkins-cr-9-17, 31-32, 53; there is no evidence that those commitments can be met without reductions Rebuttal-SC-Hopkins-pr-4; in the gas use.
+The Task Force recommended 1% annual decrease in gas Surrebuttal-SC-Hopkins-pr-26; Exsuse and to avoid new fossil infrastructure.
+The Application's premise of SC-Hopkins-2r, -3, -6, -8r, -9, -16 pp. exponential growth in gas use is irreconcilable with the Governor and 20-21, -20; Ex-WEGO WG- President's commitments.
+Gerlikoski-4 at pp.32, 93; Hr'g Tr.
+82:11-83:25, 97:3-15.